O. Gene Gabbard, BSEE 1961

 Mr. Gabbard is a director of COLT Telecom, a pan European telecommunications company headquartered in London, England.
 He is also a director of Knology, Inc., a broadband telecommunications company providing cable television, telephony and high speed Internet access to customers in eight cities in the Southeast.
 Mr. Gabbard is a special limited partner in Ballast Point Ventures based in Tampa, Florida.
 Additionally, he is a director of several other development-stage high technology companies.

 Mr. Gabbard holds numerous patents in the field of digital communications, and has authored several published articles in trade and professional publications.
 He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and a member of the Society of International Business Fellows.
+He was inducted into the College of Engineering Hall of Distinction in 1999.

 In his leisure, Mr. Gabbard enjoys golf and wine tasting.
 He and his wife, Kamila, reside in Cary, North Carolina, and are the parents of three children, Susan, David, and Lydia